Charging Rent Policy

 Assessing income and assets to calculate subsidised rent

 FACS has decided what types of income and assets to include and exclude when calculating a tenant's eligibility for a rent subsidy and the amount of rent they will pay.
 The income FACS uses is the gross assessable income of the household.

-When applying for a rent subsidy a tenant must complete a Rent Subsidy Application form and provide proof of all assessable income received by all household members aged 18 years and over.
+When applying for a rent subsidy a tenant must complete a Rent Subsidy Application and provide proof of all assessable income received by all household members aged 18 years and over.
 Proof of income can be lodged by original documentation, electronically, such as fax or email or can be requested through the Income Confirmation Scheme for Centrelink income.
-If the documents are provided electronically, FACS may still request the original.
+If the documents are provided electronically, FACS may still request the original documents.
 For more information, go to Proof of income and assets.